davidfiacan/portfoliodashboard/README.md

 # Algorithmic trading systems portfolio dashboard
-Dashboard made using Python, Streamlit and SQLite to provide critical performance metrics for a portfolio of algorithmic trading systems.
-For an in-depth overview of the project, including the dashboard functionality and technologies used, please refer to the project's video overview below
+Dashboard made using Python, Streamlit and SQLite to track critical performance metrics of a portfolio of algorithmic trading systems.
+For an in-depth overview of the project, including the dashboard functionality and technologies/frameworks used, please refer to the project's video overview below (video not done yet)

 ## Project's overview
 [![YouTube Video](https://img.youtube.com/vi/HlqRmQXPYE8/0.jpg)](https://youtu.be/HlqRmQXPYE8)

 ## Live demo
-Live dashboard using the example data is deployed on Render, link below **https://portfolio-dash.onrender.com/**
+**https://portfolio-dash.onrender.com/**

 ## Set up instructions (if running on your own machine)